barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 simplistic semtiments I've come across such as _unsafe Rust is not about circumventing the borrow checker_.
 I think this implanted the idea in my head that I could spot incorrect usage of unsafe code by the mere fact that it was "circumventing the borrow checker", whatever that meant.
-That didn't help me to accomplish that and I needed a better mental model.
+It turned out that this wasn't much of a help that and I needed a better mental model.

 ## Unsafe Is Not About Circumventing Anything

-A very important realization for me was to get rid of the notion of circumventing the borrow checker with unsafe Rust.
+A very important realization for me was to stop thinking about whether or not I was circumventing the borrow checker with unsafe Rust.
 I'll try to reframe it in this section.
 The first thing to realize is that the interaction between the borrow checker and `unsafe` is too narrow of a view.
-It's about the interaction of the fundamental language Rules of Rust with unsafe code.
-The borrow checker is a well known part of the Rust language because it enforces the [aliasing rules](https://doc.rust-lang.org/rust-by-example/scope/borrow/alias.html).
+It's about the interaction of the fundamental language rules of Rust with unsafe code.
+The borrow checker is a well known part of the Rust language and it enforces the [aliasing rules](https://doc.rust-lang.org/rust-by-example/scope/borrow/alias.html).
 It's an important part of what makes safe Rust memory safe, but it's only a part of what gives the language its safety guarantees.